 Without a doubt some people have bad attitudes.
 Attendance and timeliness seem to be the last things on their minds.
 They may feel entitled to steal from an employer because they are underpaid.
 They justify retaliatory behavior because if “you don’t stand stand up for yourself, no one else will.”

 These type of “bad” attitudes can easily be measured by attitude testing, also referred to as honesty and integrity testing.
 One such tool is called PeopleClues Attitude test.
 It measures three core attitude scales – conscientiousness, honesty, and frustration tolerance.
 Two additional scales are options – sexual harassment and computer misuse.
-This attitude testing is completed online and takes between 5 and 8 minutes to complete, depending if the questions for the optional scales are used.
+This honesty and integrity testing solution is completed online and takes between 5 and 8 minutes to complete, depending if the questions for the optional scales are used.
 Results are available as soon as an applicant submits a completed questionnaire.

 Motivational attitude testing